Kaley Cuoco Shares Adorable Family Wedding Photo With All Of Her Pets

 Talk about a full house for Kaley Cuoco and her husband, Karl Cook.

-In her latest Instagram post the Big Bang Theory star shared a throwback photo from her wedding in what she calls the “best family wedding photo ever.”
+In her latest Instagram post, the Big Bang Theory star shared a throwback photo from her wedding in what she calls the “best family wedding photo ever.”
 Kaley stands next to her husband in the photo and looks absolutely stunning in her long, white wedding gown.
 The actress wears her hair in a low ponytail and has a few stray strands hanging in her face.

 Her husband, Karl Cook, looks incredibly handsome in a black tuxedo.
-Along with the newlyweds is their brood of animals with their four dogs and one horse making an appearance in the photo with their “parents.”
+Along with the newlyweds is their brood of animals: their four dogs and one horse making an appearance in the photo with their “parents.”
 Kaley holds one of the pooches and the other three sit on the ground.
 The couple’s horse is also seen in a stable stall in the background of the photo.
 On the floor are dozens of beautiful white rose petals, surrounding the couple and their pets.

-Shortly after Kaley posted the adorable photo, her Instagram followers gave it a ton of attention with over 110,000 likes in addition to 870 plus comments.
+Shortly after Kaley posted the adorable photo, her Instagram followers gave it a ton of attention with over 110,000 likes in addition to 870-plus comments.
 Countless fans chimed in to tell Kaley how amazing she looks in her wedding dress while a handful of other fans commented on the photo to let the actress know that her army of pets are totally adorable.

 “Beautiful pic and I love your babies they are precious.”